 I'm your college adviser, Ms. Cook!
+This is my second year at ERHS, and I am so excited to work with y'all!
 I studied Psychology and Political Science at UNC Chapel Hill and graduated in May 2020.
-I'm originally from Santa Fe, New Mexico (it's a real place, I promise)!
-I love high school sports, Tar Heel basketball, singing along to music in the car, practicing yoga, and ERHS!
+I'm originally from Santa Fe, New Mexico (it's a real place, I promise).
+I love high school sports, Tar Heel basketball, singing along to music in the car, doing yoga, and ERHS!

 Login to your CFNC account.
 If you don't have an account, make one using a personal email, not your school email.
 Your school email will be deactivated when you graduate, so use a personal email (no silly names).